andrew/ultimate-awesome/README.md

 - [Awesome-JAM](https://github.com/DrEverr/Awesome-JAM) - Awesome JAM - Curated list of JAM resources, tools, SDKs, tutorials, videos, and articles.
 - [awesome-solidity-deployments](https://github.com/drinkius/awesome-solidity-deployments) - An open list of verified deployments of common tools and libraries across EVM chains.
 - [awesome-embeddings](https://github.com/eifuentes/awesome-embeddings) - 🪁A curated list of awesome resources around entity embeddings.
+- [awesome-personal-ai-assistants](https://github.com/elyase/awesome-personal-ai-assistants) - A curated list of open-source personal AI assistants you run on your own devices.
 - [awesome-selfhosted](https://github.com/eric-erki/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
 - [awesome-terraform](https://github.com/eric-erki/awesome-terraform) - Curated list of resources on HashiCorp's Terraform.
 - [awesome-grc-ai](https://github.com/ethanolivertroy/awesome-grc-ai) - Curated list of AI + GRC resources: AI governance frameworks and AI-powered compliance tools.